 Overall, being pregnant can affect the health of the eyes in various ways.

 Going for eye exams is the best way to detect potential eye problems during pregnancy.
-As well as to discuss everything with your doctor and monitor any changes in vision.
-Also, it is essential for pregnant women to manage blood sugar levels, blood pressure, and overall health to prevent or treat potential eye problems in time.
+As well as to discuss everything with your doctor and monitor any vision changes.
+Also, pregnant women need to manage blood sugar levels, blood pressure, and overall health to prevent or treat potential eye problems in time.

 Resources: